 While an exhaustive comparison to other reconstructions is beyond the scope of the this study, we briefly compare our reconstructions to two other data sets.
-We limit ourselves to reconstructions that are based on data entirely independent from 355 this study and also cover the span of our longest reconstructions (1241-1970).
-We first compare to the temperature index for Central Europe by Glaser and Riemann (2009), which is based entirely on historical documentation and early instrumental data.
-Due to less available data in the early part of the millennium, the reconstruction by Glaser and Riemann (2009) is only in seasonal resolution prior to 1500 CE, while monthly data is available after this.
-In this Due to this change in resolution
+We limit ourselves to reconstructions that are based on data entirely independent from this study and also cover the span of our longest reconstructions (1241-1970).
+We first compare to the temperature index for Central

-- 360 and variability we only show the comparison to Glaser and Riemann (2009) for the period after 1500 CE.
-In the comparison we use our reconstructions including tree-ring data for summer (JJA, sum50), as the ones-reconstructions relying solely on ice core data (8 ice cores) do not have skill in Europe for summer.
+Europe by Glaser and Riemann (2009), which is based entirely on historical documentation and early instrumental data.
+Due to less available data in the early part of the millennium the reconstruction by Glaser and Riemann (2009) is only in seasonal resolution prior to 1500 CE, while monthly data is available after this.
+In this comparison we use our reconstructions including tree-ring data for summer (JJA, sum50), as the ones relying solely on ice core data (8 ice cores) do not have skill in Europe for summer.
 Judging from the moving correlation there is fairly good correspondence between our reconstructions and the temperature index of Glaser and Riemann (2009) for the period after 1600 CE, apart from a distinct spell of out-of-phase variability around 1650 CE for the summer season (Figure 14).
-The correlation - 365 is most consistent for DJF, although the decadal to multidecadal variability also appears coherent for the summer season.
-For the period prior to 1500 CE (no shown) little coherency is seen between our reconstructions and the temperature index of Glaser and Riemann (2009).
-As the temperature index of Glaser and Riemann (2009) relies on a relatively few data prior to 1500 CE for the early part of their reconstruction it is tempting to conclude that the loss of correlation is due to this, as our reconstructions is produced with the same number of records and same method throughout the records reconstructions.
-Despite - 370 this, the comparison provides support of the validity of our seasonal temperature reconstructions extending further back than the comparison to reanalysis data.
+The correlation is most consistent for DJF, although the decadal to multidecadal variability also appears coherent for the summer season.
+As the temperature index of Glaser and Riemann (2009) relies on a relatively few data prior to 1500 CE it is tempting to conclude that the loss of correlation is due to this, as our reconstructions is produced with the same number of records and same method throughout the records.
+Despite this the comparison provides support of the validity of our seasonal temperature reconstructions extending further back than the comparison to reanalysis data.

 In a second comparison we include the recent DJF NAO reconstruction by Cook et al. (2019) which is based on drought data from tree rings.
-For reference we also include the comparison to the model constrained NAO reconstruction by Ortega et al. (2015) also shown in Sjolte et al. (2018), although this reconstruction is partly also also partly based on Greenland ice core

-- data.
-From the moving correlation there is little correspondence between our NAO reconstruction and that of Cook et al. (2019) 375 prior to the instrumental record (Figure 15).
+For reference we also include the comparison to the model constrained NAO reconstruction by Ortega et al. (2015) also shown in Sjolte et al. (2018), although this reconstruction is partly also based on Greenland ice core data.
+From the moving correlation there is little correspondence between our NAO reconstruction and that of Cook et al. (2019) prior to the instrumental record (Figure 15).
 Unlike our method, the method of Cook et al. (2019) involves calibration to observed the NAO.
 Also for the the decadal to multidecadal time scales the variability of the reconstructions diverge prior to the instrumental record, including the reconstruction by Ortega et al. (2015).
 This indicates that the long standing problem of incoherence between different NAO reconstructions prior to the instrumental record is still valid (Pinto and Raible, 2012).
-The - 380 reconstructions shown in Figure 15 b)-c) are scaled to the decadal variability of the observed NAO to facilitate comparing the interannual variability.
-It is clear that the interannual amplitude of the reconstruction by Ortega et al. (2015) is underestimated, while our reconstruction evaluation evaluation while our reconstruction by Cook et al. (2019) could have a somewhat overestimated interannual variability.
-Factors which could contribute to the lack of correlation between our and the reconstruction by Cook et al. (2019), is that the relationship between drought and winter NAO is not stationary in time (López-Moreno and Vicente-Serrano, 2008), and that the number of records in the reconstruction by Cook et al. - 385 - (2019) decrease strongly back in time prior to 1700 CE.
+The reconstructions shown in Figure 15 b)-c) are scaled to the decadal variability of the observed NAO to facilitate comparing the interannual variability.
+It is clear that the interannual amplitude of the reconstruction by Ortega et al. (2015) is underestimated, while our reconstruction could be only slightly underestimated in amplitude, and the reconstruction by Cook et al. (2019) could have a somewhat overestimated interannual variability.
+Factors which could contribute to the lack of correlation between our and the reconstruction by Cook et al. (2019), is that the relationship between drought and winter NAO is not stationary in time (López-Moreno and Vicente-Serrano, 2008), and that the number of records in the reconstruction by Cook et al. (2019) decrease strongly back in time prior to 1700 CE.

-Discussion and conclusions 5
+5 Discussion and conclusions